jacoolee/tog/README.md

 ```
 .= ID1 some task content
-.+ ID2 @ID1 task content with progress
+.: ID2 @ID1 task content with progress
-.+ ID3 @ID1 more progress on the initial task
+.: ID3 @ID1 more progress on the initial task
 .
 ID4 @ID1 end

 x= ID5 some task content
-x+ ID6 @ID5 task content with progress
+x: ID6 @ID5 task content with progress
-x+ ID7 @ID5 more progress on the initial task
+x: ID7 @ID5 more progress on the initial task
 x ID8 @ID5 end
 ```